adtzlr/felupe/docs/tutorial/getting_started.rst

     * export the displaced mesh

-A quarter model of a solid cube with hyperelastic material behaviour is subjected to a uniaxial elongation applied at a clamped end-face.
+This tutorial covers the essential high-level parts of creating and solving problems with FElupe.
+As an introductory example, a quarter model of a solid cube with hyperelastic material behaviour is subjected to a uniaxial elongation applied at a clamped end-face.
 First, let's import FElupe and create a meshed cube out of hexahedron cells with ``n=11`` points per axis.
 A numeric region, pre-defined for hexahedrons, is created on the mesh.
 A vector-valued displacement field is initiated on the region.
 Next, a field container is created on top of the displacement field.

 ..  code-block:: python